-NOTE Setting the Minimum Size value to 100% eliminates the possibility of creating width variation on your stroke.
-In other words, you would be forcing a uniform line width using the Maximum Size value.
-Proportional to Camera If you check this option, the size of the brush will be adjusted to the position of the camera on the z-axis.
-This means that if the camera is zoomed in on the scene, the brush will be proportionally smaller so that it appears the same size in the rendered image.
-Likewise, if the camera is zoomed out, the brush will be proportionally bigger.
-Roundness and Angle The Roundness and Angle parameters allow you to change the shape and orientation of the tip.
 Roundness: The vertical scaling to apply to the tip.
 Reducing this setting squashes the tip vertically, allowing you to turn round or square tips into flat tips.
 Angle: The angle at which to rotate the brush tip, counterclockwise.
 NOTE The squashing is not relative to the angle-if the tip is rotated, the squashing will still be done relative to the tip's original orientation.
-Roundness: 100% Angle: 0° Angle: 0° Angle: 45° Angle: 45° Angle: 45° Angle: 45° Pen Tilt Sensitivity If your pen and tablet support tilt sensitivity, this option allows you to set whether your brush takes your pen's tilt angle into account, and how much.
+Roundness: 100% Roundness: 33% Roundness: 100% Roundness: 33% Angle: 0° Angle: 45° Angle: 45° Pen Tilt Sensitivity If your pen and tablet support tilt sensitivity, this option allows you to set whether your brush takes your pen's tilt angle into account, and how much.
 When your pen is fully tilted, your brush tip will be stretched by the percentage you set in this parameter, in the angle in which you tilt it.
 For example, if you set the Pen Tilt Sensitivity to 50%, and you tilt your pen all the way up or down, your brush tip will be stretched vertically by 50%.
 With the same setting, if you tilt your pen all the way left or right, your brush tip will be stretched horizontally by 50%.
+Pen tilted up or down Pen tilted left or right Use Pen Rotation If enabled, and if your pen and tablet support tip rotation, your brush tip will rotate with the angle of your pen tip.
+A stroke with a square tip without pen rotation A stroke with a square tip with pen rotation, with the pen rotated at 45°

-You can create variation between the thick and thin of your brush stroke just by setting the Maximum and Minimum Size values.
-If you add randomness to the mix, pressure sensitivity from your drawing tablet will still be applied.
-Light pressure will create random values around the minimum, while heavy pressure will create random values closer to the maximum.
-The larger the percentage, the larger the range of random variation.
-Random Size = 0% Spacing = 10% Random Size Random Size = NOTE Setting the Minimum Size to 100% eliminates the possibility of creating width variation on your stroke, whether you are applying randomness or not.
+Setting the Minimum Size to 100% eliminates the possibility of creating width variation on your stroke, whether you are applying randomness or not.
 Therefore, you would be forcing a uniform line width using the Maximum Size value.

 Sets the range for random rotation around the set Angle value.
+For example, if the Angle is set to $45^\circ$ and the Random Angle set to $10^\circ$ , the software will choose values between $40^\circ-50^\circ$ (plus or minus 5 degrees, equaling a total of 10 degrees).

+Random Angle

-For example, if the Angle is set to 45° and the Random Angle set to 10°, the software will choose values between 40°-50° (plus or minus 5 degrees, equaling a total of 10 degrees).
-Random Angle Random Angle = 0% Random Angle = 60% Sets the range for random spacing around the set Spacing value.
-For example, if the Spacing is set to 50% and the Random Spacing is set to 10%, then Harmony Random Spacing will choose values between 45%-55% (plus or minus 5 percent, equaling a total of 10 percent).
+Sets the range for random spacing around the set Spacing value.
+For example, if the Spacing is set to 50% and the Random Spacing is set to 10%, then Harmony will choose values between 45%-55% (plus or minus 5 percent, equaling a total of 10 percent).

+Random Spacing